datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The infrastructural changes are accompanied by changes in the mindset and workflows of the researchers that perform analyses on the cluster.
-By using the data store, the institutes work routines are adjusted around DataLad datasets: Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the institute on the institute's :term:`GitLab` instance automatically.
-This has the advantage of vastly simplified version control, even for trainees, and simplified access to projects for collaborators and supervisors.
+By using the data store, the institute's work routines are adjusted around DataLad datasets: Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the institute on the institute's :term:`GitLab` instance automatically.
+This has the advantage of vastly simplified version control and simplified access to projects for collaborators and supervisors.
 Data from the data store is installed as subdatasets.
 This comes with several
-benefits: Analyses are automatically linked to data, no unused file copies waste disk space on the compute cluster as data can be retrieved on-demand, and files that are easily re-obtained or recomputed can safely be dropped to save even more disk-space.
-Moreover, upon creation of an analysis project, the associated GitLab project it is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and back-up of pristine results.
+benefits: Analyses are automatically linked to data, no unused file copies waste disk space on the compute cluster as data can be retrieved on-demand, and files that are easily re-obtained or recomputed can safely be dropped locally to save even more disk-space.
+Moreover, upon creation of an analysis project, the associated GitLab project it is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and backups of pristine results.

 Step-by-step